Alex13832/Colorizer-iOS/README.md

 A little tweaking of the example code was needed to make it compatible for iOS devices.
 The user interface is made in Swift and Apple's design tools in Xcode.

 ## Dependencies
 The app cannot run without OpenCV.
 Luckily, there's a OpenCV module for iOS.
 However, the module is too large for Git so you need to download it from [here](https://opencv.org/releases/).
 Download a module of version 3.4.9 or higher.
-After downloading the package, unzip it and place it insde the Xcode project, see the pictures below.
+After downloading the package, unzip it and place it inside the Xcode project, see the pictures below.

 <img src="./images/opencv.png" width="1000"/>